Steve-Crown35/blue-green-deployment/README.md

 Clone the repository:

 1. create a github account if you do not already have one.
 Use https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account for instructions on how to create one.
-2. create a new folder on your machine and run the following command on your terminal (command prompt or git bash): git clone https://github.com/Steve-Crown35/blue-green-deployment.git
+2. create a new folder on your machine, open a terminal, navigate into the folder and run the following command (command prompt or git bash): "git clone https://github.com/Steve-Crown35/blue-green-deployment.git"
 3. navigate into the repo "blue-green-deployment".

 Running the scripts: